ghost-in-moss/GhostOS/docs/en/README.md

 > code-driven embodied intelligence, code-based thinking capabilities, and code-based learning.
 > I will also aim to optimize out-of-the-box agent abilities.

-# So What is GhostOS purpose?
+# So What is GhostOS?

 The GhostOS project is developed by the author for exploring AI applications.
 The basic idea is as follows: